systemhalted/systemhalted.github.io/about.md

   I also have interest in Physics, Public Adminsistration, United Nations Reforms, Indian Polity, American Polity, Mathematics, Theoretical Computer Sciecne, etc. I try to avoid debates on social media as much as possible but it is always not possible and it is such a big waste of time.
 I regret after debating online.
 The time could have been spent doing something better in areas of my interest.
 I also love solving Sudoku.
 It is the simplest mind game ever which at time can be really daunting.
 I always wanted to solve crosswords, but I am not super-intelligent.
 I admire people who solve them daily.
 I used to solve the Hindi ones back in India but now I do not as I am not subscribed to any magazine or newspaper non-digitally.
 I also want to play with a Rubik cube.
 Never had any opportunity to play with it.

-  I hope that this is enough of introduction.
-If you want to contact me with suggestions or anything else then visit the Contact page.
+  If you have any suggestions, comments or feedback, please use the comment section on the posts to leave one.
+Or you can contact me through one of the social media channels listed in the footer of this page.